Casal2/CASAL2/README.md

 area-space model that represents a cohort-based population age structure.

-This repository is standalone containing all thirdparty libraries and source code necessary to compile Casal2.
+This repository is standalone containing all third-party libraries and source code necessary to compile Casal2 on Windows and Linux.
 This project is covered under the GNU General Public License version 2.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;